-If you plan to apply to medical schools after an unsuccessful attempt, we are glad to continue to work with you (in person, by email, phone, or skype) if you wish to reapply.
+If you plan to apply to medical schools again, we are glad to continue to work with you (in person, by email, phone, or skype) if you wish to reapply.
 There are several things to keep in mind.

 - Take some time to reflect on your first application, e.g., if it represented your strengths, told your story about why you were choosing medicine, and if there were any weaknesses in clinical experience, research, MCAT, GPA or application content.